Cyclone Christine: Elsewhere

 As the remnant low of Christine moved south-eastwards and into South Australia, it combined with a thermal low whipping up gusty winds and causing extreme heat across central Australia.
-Moomba recorded a maximum of 49.3 C on the 2 of January, almost beating its former record high set the year before.
+Moomba recorded a maximum of 49.3 C on 2 January, almost beating its former record high set the year before.
 70 km/h winds combined with the heat caused catastrophic fire dangers across the southern inland and a complete fire ban was issued for South Australia.
 As the extreme heat moved east, temperatures of 48.7 C were recorded in Birdsville, Queensland and 49.1 C in Walgett, New South Wales.
 Further south however, Christine's remnants caused light showers and a cooler change in the Adelaide area, while isolated thunderstorms caused 42.8 mm of rain to fall in Eucla, more than triple the areas monthly average.
 Victoria and southern New South Wales also recorded light rain and a cooler change from Christine's remnants, with Melbourne reporting 4.8 mm and maximum temperatures in the low 20 °C's during the New Years period.

-The name Christine was replaced with Catherine in 2014, but the name has not been confirmed as retired.
+The name Christine was replaced with Catherine in 2014, but the name was initially not been confirmed as retired, although by the 2020s, Christine has been included in the list of retired names.